suika2engine/suika2/doc/reference.md

 This command plays BGM.
 BGM files need to be stored in the `bgm` folder.
-Suika 2 can only play Ogg Vorbis 44.1kHz stereo and monaural format.
+Suika2 can only play Ogg Vorbis 44.1kHz stereo and monaural format.

 * Usage 1: Plays `sample.ogg`.
 ```